netceteragroup/skele/README.md

 have no precise control) with an older version of the app can still correctly interpret the newer data feeds.

-This is enabled by the [element UI Resolution][] and [element update resolution][] process described below.
+This is enabled by the [Element UI Resolution](#ui-resolution) process described below.

 ### UI

-The UI of an element can be any React Component that takes three props: `element`, `dispatch` and `uiFor`.
+The UI of an element can be any React Component that takes three
+props: `element`, `dispatch` and `uiFor`.

 - The `element` is an immutable.js structure representing the data model (sub-tree) of the specific element in the application state
 - The `dispatch` is the standard redux dispatcher for dispatching actions
 - The `uiFor` property is a function that is used to render the UI of sub-elements.